thekr1s/esp8266_wordclock/hardware/README.md

     - Use a speed drill or a countersink bit
     - For the normal clock the hole is 12mm
     - For the big clock the hole is 30mm
-- For the frameless clock the bottom, right and left side can be shorted so the letterplate will floating from the wall
+- For the frameless clock the bottom, right and left side can be shorted so the letterplate will floating from the wall ~15mm(aluminium strip width) + 2mm spare
     - The top side is used to hang the clock
 - The result should look like the cnc light-divider